Rescued Donkeys

 I have been working a little with him and it is apparent that he must have been beaten across his back end anyway - probably across the right side of his face/head/body as well.
 He is better approachable from his left side than from his right side.
 He does eat feed from my hand as well as out of a bowl sitting on my lap.
 He seems to want to know where my hands are at all times.
 He likes his tail head scratched but is still very scared - he doesn't like his head handled much, yet - nor does he want the insides of his ears rubbed, yet.
 He lets me brush him with a soft brush now.
 He does greet me with a bray when I come into the barn and seems to be happy to see someone.

 He is a beautiful guy, almost black with a dark nose.
 I'm hoping to find him a place where he gets some attention to make him feel more comfortable around people.
 Poor guy - I wished I could see what he went through or wished he could talk to tell me.
-Sambo has been adopted.
+Sambo has been adopted and is still trying to overcome his issues.

 Sunshine